sergio-sanz-rodriguez/torchsuite/README.md

 - `image_classification.ipynb` shows the implementation of a transformer-based image classification model using the library.
 - `image_distillation.ipynb` shows how to implement model distillation for image-based tasks.
-- `audio_waveform_classification.ipynb` and `audio_spectrogram_classification.ipynb` focuse on training and evaluating models for audio classification based on raw waveforms and spectrograms.
+- `audio_waveform_classification.ipynb` and `audio_spectrogram_classification.ipynb` focuses on training and evaluating models for audio classification based on raw waveforms and spectrograms.
+- `object_detection_custom.ipynb` and `object_detection_standard.ipynb` to train custom and PyTorch-standard R-CNN models for object detection and segmentation taks.

 These notebooks provide hands-on examples of the core functionality of the library.